Excellent build quality and cable, Engaging W-shaped tuning, Open high-end, Flexible connectivity

 Hidizs are one of the original Chi-Fi DAP manufacturers.
 They had a somewhat tumultuous start but quickly gained momentum, coming to produce some of the most compelling and competitive products in the current market.
 In turn, Hidizs introduce the Mermaid series of in-ear earphones, the single dynamic driver MS1 and the more sophisticated MS4, a 4-driver hybrid with in-house 10.4mm dual magnet dynamic driver.

 The MS4 comes in at a lower-midrange price of $299 USD and is available for just over $200 to backers of their Kickstarted campaign.
 This puts them in direct competition with the new wave of ChiFi top hits.
 Nonetheless, Hidizs come well-armed, with the MS4 sporting a premium design and accessory set in addition to the option of bundling with USB-C and wireless cables, an innovative advance for smartphone listeners.
-You can read more about the MS4 here and see their campaign here.
+You can read more about the MS4 here.

 I would like to thank Kevin from Hidizs very much for his quick communication and for providing me with the MS4 for the purpose of review.
 All words are my own and there is no monetary incentive for a positive review.
 Despite receiving the earphones free of cost, I will attempt to be as objective as possible in my evaluation.

 Also included are 4 sets of eartips in small, medium and large.
 Each has its own sound, balanced are equipped from factory with the option to install foam, bass and vocal tips for a warmer or brighter sound in addition to a different fit.
 Bundles also include a USB-C or Bluetooth cable.